Analysis | The filibuster hampered Biden politically, even without being invoked

 In order to avoid the filibuster, the Democratic majority (granted solely by virtue of Harris’s position) can try to pass a bill using the budget reconciliation process.
 Created as a way to quickly adjust the budget, it’s become a preferred vehicle for narrow Senate majorities to pass legislation without it being blocked by the minority.
 But there’s a critically important catch: Any changes made under reconciliation rules cannot increase the budget deficit past a 10-year window.

 How is that determined?
 Well, Congress has numbers wonks in place to figure it out.
-Any legislation hoping to be passed under reconciliation is evaluated by the Congressional Budget Office and the Joint Committee on Taxation, twin non-partisan bodies that perform these types of analyses.
+Any legislation hoping to be passed under reconciliation is evaluated by the Congressional Budget Office and the Joint Committee on Taxation, twin nonpartisan bodies that perform these types of analyses.
 But this is necessarily imperfect; there is an element of estimation at play that can often prove to be incorrect.

 To highlight this point, let’s consider one of the CBO’s most important products, its annual estimates of the direction of the federal budget.
 I looked at the latest projections for the budget in each year since 2006 and plotted out how the CBO predicted revenue (money coming in) and outlays (federal spending) would shift over time.